discully/afinalunity/ASTRO.md

 I have not identified where the following information is stored:
  * Presence of an asteroid belt
- * Whether the system has been scanned
- * Number of planets it contains
+ * Number or type of planets/moons it contains

 | Offset | Offset | Name                 | Type | Description |
 | ---:   | ---:   | :---                 | ---: | :---        |